-To be recommended for a first, or subsequent, baccalaureate degree, a student must complete 45 of his or her final 60 credits as a matriculated student in residence at the campus of the University where the degree is being earned.
-The granting of exceptions to this rule is the responsibility of the dean of the school, college, or campus awarding the degree.
-If an exception is granted, the student still must present a minimum of 45 credits taken in residence as a matriculated student to be awarded a UW degree.
+To be recommended for a first, or subsequent, baccalaureate degree, you must complete 45 of your final 60 credits as a matriculated student in residence at the campus of the University where the degree is being earned.
+The granting of exceptions to this rule is the responsibility of the the school awarding the degree.
+If an exception is granted, you still must present a minimum of 45 credits taken in residence as a matriculated student to be awarded a University of Washington degree.

 Catalog for Graduation Requirements

-In general, a student graduates under the requirements of the current catalog.
-However, a student may fulfill graduation requirements noted in the catalog in effect at the time he or she entered the school or college from which he or she is to graduate, provided that (1) not more than ten years have elapsed since the student's entry, and (2) the school, college or campus, and department or program agree that the student may graduate under the earlier requirements.
+In general, you graduate under the requirements of the current catalog.
+However, you may fulfill graduation requirements noted in the catalog in effect at the time you entered the school from which you are to graduate, provided that (1) not more than ten years have elapsed since you entered, and (2) the school agrees that yout may graduate under the earlier requirements.

-If the student graduates more than 10 years after enrolling in the school, college, or campus, the current catalog must be used for graduation purposes.
-Exceptions to this rule cannot be made without official University and Bothell campus approval.
+If you graduate more than 10 years after enrolling in the school, the current catalog must be used for graduation purposes.
+Exceptions to this rule cannot be made without official University approval.

 Waiver of Graduation Requirements

-A request for waiver of Bothell campus or University graduation requirements must be petitioned to the UW Bothell Academic Affairs Committee, which represents the General Faculty Organization at the University of Washington, Bothell.
-Petition forms are available at the Bothell Office of Student Affairs or the program office and should be filed with the application for the degree or as soon as possible after the need arises.
-A student should see his or her academic advisor to initiate a petition.
-As the Academic Affairs Committee meets only periodically, petitions involving University requirements should be filed early in the quarter.
+A request for waiver of Bothell campus or University graduation requirements must be petitioned to the school and the Office of the Registrar at the University of Washington Bothell.
+Petition forms are available at the program advising office and should be filed with the application for the degree or as soon as possible after the need arises.
+You should see your academic adviser to initiate a petition.
+Petitions involving University requirements should be filed early in the quarter.

-An exemption from an all-University graduation requirement, that is granted by the Academic Affairs Committee, becomes void at the end of two calendar years from the date such exemption is granted, if all degree requirements have not been completed within that period.
+An exemption from an all-University graduation requirement, that is granted by the Office of the Registrar, becomes void at the end of two calendar years from the date such exemption is granted, if all degree requirements have not been completed within that period.